As the demand for homes continues to rise in 2021, construction spending has increased, and mortgage rates remain low.

-Summary: Where do mortgage interest rates stand today, and where are they expected to be throughout the remainder of 2020?
+Where do mortgage interest rates stand today, and where are they expected to be in 2021, which is only a few weeks away?
 This article will clarify the state of mortgage rates to help you determine if now is a good time to buy.

-According to Freddie Mac’s weekly mortgage rate survey of more than 125 banks nationwide, the average 30-year fixed rate mortgage rate is now 3.36% as of the second week of March 2020.
+According to Freddie Mac’s weekly mortgage rate survey of more than 125 banks nationwide, the average 30-year fixed-rate mortgage rate is now 2.920% as of the second week of December 2020.

 The rate is available to conforming, prime borrowers willing to pay an accompanying 0.7 discount points plus a full set of closing costs.
 A “prime” mortgage applicant typically has excellent credit, verifiable income, and at least 25% equity in their home.

-And, it’s not just the 30-year fixed rate mortgage that continue to stay low, either.
-The 15-year fixed rate mortgage did, too, now sitting at 2.77%.
-The 15-year fixed rate mortgage also requires 0.7 discount points plus closing costs.
+And it’s not just the 30-year fixed-rate mortgages that continue to stay low, either.
+The 15-year fixed-rate mortgages did, too, now sitting at 2.390%.
+The 15-year fixed-rate mortgage also requires 0.7 discount points plus closing costs.
 And the 5/1 ARM rate is currently 3.01%.

-So, based on this week’s Freddie Mac survey, a home buyer in Bellevue opening a $200,000 mortgage and paying 0.7 discount points would face a one-time $1,400 fee to be paid at closing.
+That said, a prime example of how discount points can affect your home loan is if a home buyer in Bellevue, opening a $200,000 mortgage and paying 0.7 discount points, would face a one-time $1,400 fee to be paid at closing.